Direct Access to the

 Summary

 In the space industry, acoustic absorbers play a vital role in managing the acoustic environment inside spacecraft.
 These materials help to ensure the comfort and well-being of astronauts and protect sensitive equipment from potential damage due to high noise levels.
-The thoughtful integration of acoustic absorbers contributes significantly to the overall habitability and functionality of space missions.
+The thoughtful integration of acoustic absorbers contributes significantly to the overall Habitability and functionality of space missions.

 --